AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

    * Tap **[!UICONTROL KeyStore File]**.
 Navigate to the KeyStore file provided to you by Adobe, select it, then tap **[!UICONTROL Open]**.
    * In the **[!UICONTROL KeyStore File Password]** field, enter the KeyStore File password.
 This is _not_ the KeyStore password that you created in step 5 but is the KeyStore File password Adobe provides in the Welcome email sent to you during provisioning.
 Contact Adobe Customer Care if you did not receive a KeyStore File password.
    * In the **[!UICONTROL Private Key Password]** field, enter the private key password (may be the same private key password provided in the previous step).
 Adobe provides the private key password in the Welcome email sent to you during provisioning.
 Contact Adobe Customer Care if you did not receive a private key password.
    * In the **[!UICONTROL Private Key Alias]** field, enter the private key alias.
-For example, `*companyname*-alias`.
+For example, `companyname-alias`.
 Adobe provides the private key alias in the Welcome email sent to you during provisioning.
 Contact Adobe Customer Care if you did not receive a private key alias.

    ![edit_settings_fordynamic-media-replication2](assets/edit_settings_fordynamic-media-replication2.png)